 If an exhibitor scans your badge and obtains your contact information, they may contact you, send you information or share your information with others.
 Comic-Con does not rent, sell, lend, or give its mailing list to anyone other than parties that need the information to assist in producing our events (e.g., the registration and housing companies).

 Code of Conduct

-Attendees must respect common sense rules for public behavior, personal interaction, common courtesy, and respect for private property.
+Attendees must respect commonsense rules for public behavior, personal interaction, common courtesy, and respect for private property.
 Harassing or offensive behavior will not be tolerated.
 Comic-Con reserves the right to revoke, without refund, the membership and badge of any attendee not in compliance with this policy.
-Persons finding themselves in a situation where they feel their safety is at risk or who become aware of an attendee not in compliance with this policy should immediately locate a member of security, or a staff member, so that the matter can be handled in an expeditious manner.
+Persons finding themselves in a situation where they feel their safety is at risk or who become aware of an attendee not in compliance with this policy should immediately locate the nearest member of security or staff member so that the matter can be handled in an expeditious manner.

-Costume Weapons Policy
+Costume Props Policy

-- Projectile costume weapons must be rendered inoperable.
+- Projectile costume props and weapons must be rendered inoperable.

 - Costume swords must be tied to your costume in such a way that they can’t be drawn.

 - Costumes featuring stilts must be approved at the Costume Props Desk.